armorasha/IoT-Project-Python-PHP-API/README.md

 ### While in Local development

 * PHP files will be served by your XAMPP local server.
-* MySQL Database will be hosted in a live server's [cPanel](https://www.cpanel.net/) > [phpMyAdmin](https://www.phpmyadmin.net/)
+* MySQL Database will be hosted in a live webserver's [cPanel](https://www.cpanel.net/) > [phpMyAdmin](https://www.phpmyadmin.net/)
-* MySQL Workbench serves the live database locally for development.
+* MySQL Workbench serves this database locally for development.
 * Python script runs in your IoT device.
 This was a Raspberry Pi connected with a SenseHat in my case.

 ### While in Production

-* PHP files lives in your [webserver](https://math.foodonya.com/iot/php/iot_dashboard.php)
+* PHP files live in your [webserver](https://math.foodonya.com/iot/php/iot_dashboard.php)
-* MySQL Database will be hosted in a live server's [cPanel](https://www.cpanel.net/) > [phpMyAdmin](https://www.phpmyadmin.net/)
+* MySQL Database will be hosted in your webserver's [cPanel](https://www.cpanel.net/) > [phpMyAdmin](https://www.phpmyadmin.net/)
 * Python script runs in your IoT device.
 This was a Raspberry Pi connected with a SenseHat in my case.

-## Deployment (Out-of-scope)
+## Deployment (out-of-scope)

-Explaining deployment of this repo/project in both local and production environments is out-of-scope of this Readme page.
+Explaining deployment of this repo / project in both local and production environments is out-of-scope of this Readme page.
 However, there are plenty of resources available online posted by talented and generous IT community all around the world.
 Also, lots of comments were added through-out the code files for reading and understanding what is going on.

 ## License

-This public repository must be used for non-commercial and educational use only.
+This public repository can be used for non-commercial and educational use only.

 ## Authors